 Rotochopper Machine Produces Mulch for Animal Bedding and Landscaping

 Since the article in Pallet Enterprize magazine ran, Hay Creek Companies has upgraded its RotoChopper to a new machine.
-This demonstration video shows the process of grinding dry wood from old pallets wood into mulch.
-Other waste wood can also be shredded for animal bedding and for use in wood pellet production.
+This demonstration video shows the process of grinding dry wood from old pallets.
+This waste wood can be used for animal bedding and for use in wood pellet production.
+Our wood mulch for landscaping is made from 100% virgin hardwood, and not from waste wood.

 The wood is ground to a fine consistency by the Rotochopper wood processing machine, and any metal is extracted through a 7-step magnetic process.